apache/camel/examples/camel-example-cxf-osgi/README.txt

 You will need to compile this example first: mvn install
-If you want to test the bundle with blueprint configuration, you need to build the example with mvn clean install -Pblueprint

 Remarks:
 - During the compilation phase, a unit test will be performed, this unit test simulates the